 Her air was running out.
 Her lungs had started to burn.
 The urge to swim for the surface was getting stronger and stronger, canceling out any need to solve mysteries.
 Clumsily she began to worm her way out from under the ship.
-She briefly considered using the rope for leverage, but the outline of hundreds of barnacles on the hull changed her mind quickly.
+She briefly considered using the rope for leverage, but the outline of hundreds of barnacles on the hull quickly changed her mind.

 Something bumped against her back.
 She let out a gasp, effectively losing what little air she had left.
 Panic loomed, threatening to take over, as whatever it was bumped against her again, this time harder.

 Dylis closed her eyes.
-If she was to be eaten by some sea monster, she'd prefer not having to watch her death come.
+If she was to be eaten by some sea monster, she'd prefer not having to watch her death coming for her.

 The third bump became a steady push at the small of her back.
 She was becoming lightheaded, so she wasn't sure she could trust what her body was telling her, but it felt like she was being pushed forward, and fast.
 The weight of the water on her face and chest made her skin quiver.

 And then her head broke the surface.
 She took a deep breath, inhaling some water, which set off a coughing fit.
 The pressure at her back gave her one last push and then disappeared, leaving her to fend for herself.
 Don't panic.
 Panic means splashing and screaming and cramped legs.
 Panic and you sink.
 Panic and you're dead.